creer-pro/blaze/README.md

 ## Code Structure

 The code is structured in a simple and easily understandable way.
-Read the rest to know more.
+Read the rest if you want to know more.

 ### Files